celseamega21/ecommerce/README.md

-# ecommerce
+# Ecommerce API with Django REST Framework
-E-Commerce API with Django REST Framework
+For practice purposes